It’s strictly business

 - Don’t post stuff just for the sake of posting.
 Ask yourself if your followers would be interested in what you’re sharing.
 Is it relevant to your business or brand?

-- It’s never a good idea hire outside companies to provide you with content you claim as your own.
-It’s often repurposed which can damage your SEO and often leave viewers feeling like you’re disconnected with the local community or industry.
+- It’s never a good idea to hire outside companies to provide you with the content you claim as your own.
+It’s often repurposed which can damage your SEO and often leave viewers feeling like you’re disconnected from the local community or industry.